Biden administration, Senate Democrats retreat on $15 minimum wage in relief bill

 Psaki said that raising the minimum wage remained a priority for Biden but that there was no specific plan on how to do it.

-“We don’t have a clear answer on what that looks like at this point, it just remains a commitment and something he will use his political capital to get done,” she said.
+“We don’t have a clear answer on what that looks like at this point,” she said.
+“It just remains a commitment and something he will use his political capital to get done.”

-Psaki opened Monday’s White House press briefing by emphasizing the urgency of congressional action to finalize the relief bill with just two weeks remaining before a March 14 deadline when enhanced unemployment benefits will expire.
+Psaki opened Monday’s White House press briefing by emphasizing the urgency of congressional action to finalize the relief bill, with just two weeks remaining before a March 14 deadline when enhanced unemployment benefits will expire.

 Biden’s bill increases the emergency unemployment benefits from $300 to $400 a week and extends them through August.
-It also includes a new round of $1,400 stimulus checks to individuals, $130 billion for schools, $350 billion for state and local governments, an expanded child tax credit, food assistance and rental relief, and tens of billions of dollars for vaccine distribution and more testing.
+It also includes a new round of $1,400 stimulus checks to individuals, $130 billion for schools, $350 billion for state and local governments, an expanded child tax credit, food assistance, rental relief and tens of billions of dollars for vaccine distribution and more testing.

 “The president’s focus this week and in coming weeks, until it’s passed, is on the American Rescue Plan,” Psaki said, pointing to widespread needs around the nation.
 “It’s absolutely critical Congress act, and we certainly hope they do that as quickly as possible.”

-No Republicans voted for the legislation in the House, and there is presently no sign of Republican support for the bill in the Senate, either.
+No Republicans voted for the legislation in the House, and there is no sign of Republican support for the bill in the Senate, either.
 With the Senate split 50-50 between Democrats and Republicans, Democratic leaders must ensure they hold their party together in the Senate so the legislation can pass with Vice President Harris breaking the tie.

 Biden was holding a virtual meeting Monday afternoon with a group of moderate-leaning Senate Democrats, some of whom have raised questions about various aspects of the legislation, including whether the money directed toward state and local governments could be better targeted.

 Democrats are pushing the legislation forward under a procedure called “budget reconciliation” that allows them to pass it with a simple majority instead of the 60 votes usually required.
-That means no GOP support is required, but it also limits what provisions that are included to those that have a specific budgetary impact.
+That means no GOP support is required, but it also limits what provisions are included to those that have a specific budgetary impact.
 The parliamentarian ruled last week that the minimum wage did not pass that test.